 Under no circumstances should you leave film in hot or humid conditions, like an attic, or in the glove box of a car.
 These conditions will do irreparable harm to the film.

 The first thing that you have to know is that old film will not react the same way as new film.
-If it’s been tightly wrapped for 50+ years, it is not going to want to be unraveled into a developing tank.
+If the film has been tightly wrapped for 50+ years, it is not going to want to be unraveled into a developing tank.
 Old film also usually becomes brittle as the negatives have likely started breaking down.

-What are the best ways to develop old film?
+What is the best way to develop old color film?

 For black and white film, the process of developing is a little bit different.
 Since every film requires a different developing recipe, you will have to do some research to come away with the right combination.